IHDE-Alliance/ISTP_metadata/docs/source/03_metadata-global-attributes.md

 ### LINK_TEXT, LINK_TITLE, HTTP_LINK
 (**_Recommended_**.)
-These attributes are used together to store the text (in `LINK_TEXT`, optional, even if the other two attributes are present), the title (in `LINK_TITLE`), and the URL (in `HTTP_LINK`)  of the link to the related and useful resources and documents, including links to the online data available at the PI or Co-I web site.
+These attributes are used together to store the text (in `LINK_TEXT`, optional, even if the other two attributes are present), the title (in `LINK_TITLE`), and the URL (in `HTTP_LINK`)  of the link to the related and useful resources and documents, including links to the online data available at the PI or Co-I website.
 The links will be displayed on the [CDAWeb](https://cdaweb.gsfc.nasa.gov/) Data Explorer page for the dataset.
 For example, if all three attributes are used (and each attribute includes one entry):

 ```
 LINK_TEXT = "3-sec MGF magnetic field 1 Sep 1993 through 30 Sep 2015 available at "